boringops-hq/boringops-articles/articles/boringops_a_rebuttal.md

 **What this means**: You have to develop an immune system against solutions looking for problems.
 Most teams don't have this.
 It's easier to buy the thing than to justify not buying the thing.

-## Truth #4: Hiring Is a Nightmare
+## Truth #4: The Hiring Pool Is Politically Skewed

 Post a job that says: "We use Postgres, Rails, and deploy with Capistrano.
 Our infrastructure hasn't changed in three years.
 You will mostly fix small bugs and respond to occasional issues."

 Now post one that says: "We're building a modern microservices platform on Kubernetes with React and GraphQL.
 Greenfield opportunity to shape our technical future."

 Which one gets more applicants?
+The exciting one, hands down.

-Boring companies struggle to hire because engineers optimize for resume lines, not for sustainable work.
+Boring companies struggle to hire, not because they have fewer available candidates, but because the industry's default filter optimizes for resume lines, not sustainable work.
 The candidate who wants to learn Kubernetes won't join your boring shop.
-The candidate who just wants stability is... well, they're probably already employed and not looking.
+The candidate who just wants stability and mastery is likely already employed, or worse, they won't even apply because the rest of the job market taught them stability is a synonym for stagnation.

-You end up with two choices: hire people who want excitement and watch them get bored and leave, or hire people who value stability and accept a smaller talent pool.
+You end up with two choices: hire people who want excitement and watch them get bored and leave, or fight the market bias to find and attract the larger, more reliable pool of candidates who value longevity and impact over shiny new tools.

-**What this means**: BoringOps has a talent ceiling.
-You can't just decide to be boring, you have to build a team that can tolerate it.
-That's harder than it sounds.
+**What this means**: The ultimate goal of BoringOps is that the "fix small bugs" job role effectively disappears, repurposing that labor for high-value product goals.
+At the same time, you must convince the external talent market that your stability is a sign of progress, not stagnation.

 ## Truth #5: Startups Can't Afford Boring